-If you are using a template system to define the look and layout of your application, it is likely that it has support for auto-escaping data, without much hassle.
-Depending on the system, you either enable it globally when loading the template system or you have to enable it everything time you echo some code or variable on the page.
+If you are using a template system to define the look and layout of your application, it is likely that it has support for auto-escaping data without much hassle.
+Depending on the system, you either enable it globally when loading the template system, or you have to enable it every time you echo some code or variable on the page.

-Using a template system to generate your pages will probably save you some time and it easier to ensure that is XSS-free, since most of them auto-escape by design, such as the template system used in the Python framework Django.
+Using a template system to generate your pages will probably save you some time, and it is easier to ensure that it is XSS-free, since most of them auto-escape by design, such as the template system used in the Python framework Django.